-1 regular-size bath towel or small blanket comparable in size to be used for rest time for the first six weeks of school (Label this with your child's name using permanent marker.
+1 box of quart-sized OR gallon sized Ziploc bags (with the slide-style zipper on top) 1 regular-size bath towel or small blanket comparable in size to be used for rest time for the first six weeks of school (Label this with your child's name using permanent marker.
 NO MATS, PILLOWS, OR LARGE BLANKETS WILL BE ALLOWED.)